Agra Metro: Project highlights

 About 20 lakh population of the city is expected to be benefited by Agra Metro Rail Project directly and indirectly at the time of commencement of commercial operations.

-The proposed corridors will be having multimodal integration with railway stations and BRTS stations and will have a feeder network of bus, intermediate public transport (IPT), and non-motorized transport (NMT).
+The proposed corridors will be having multimodal integration with railway stations and BRT stations and will have a feeder network of bus, intermediate public transport (IPT), and non-motorized transport (NMT).
 The project will have non-fare box revenue from rental and advertisement as well as value capture financing (VCF) through the mechanism of transit-oriented development (TOD) and transfer of development rights (TDR).

 The Agra Metro became operational on 6 March 2024.